wgroeneveld/jefklakscodex/content/articles/reviews/dungeon-siege.md

 game_developer: 'Gas Powered Games'
 ---

-Two years after Diablo 2 and two years before Sacred, Chris Taylor took a shot at the hack & slash formula with his studio Gas Powered Games, under the Microsoft wings.
-The result was Dungeon Siege, a hugely successful cross-over that was influenced by and still influences many games.
+Two years after Diablo 2 and two years before Sacred, Chris Taylor took a shot at the hack & slash formula with his studio Gas Powered Games, under the wings of Microsoft.
+The result was Dungeon Siege, a million selling cross-over that was influenced by and still influences many games.
 When it came out in 2002, I remember clicking my way through the crystal caves and the fortresses before getting bored yet again right before the ending.
 With my retro win98 PC back in place, let's take closer look at an unconventional approach to the hacking and slashing of the early 2000s.

 ## 1. World Design